 Construction is an industry with slim margins.
 Many firms, especially those with smaller budgets or workforces, need to see a quick return on investment when they onboard a new technology, in order to start seeing benefits without having to put in lots of upfront work.
-HAP Construction told us that they were able to teach an intern how to use OpenSpace in less than 20 minutes, and from the first site walk, saw value in documentation that was 10x faster than manual capture for a residential project spanning 300,000 square feet.
-The team originally began using OpenSpace in 2019, but found additional value in virtually confirming work completion to release payments during restricted site access.
+HAP Construction told us that it was able to teach an intern how to use OpenSpace in less than 20 minutes, and from the first site walk, saw value in automated job site documentation that was 10x faster than manual capture for a residential project spanning 300,000 square feet.
+The team originally began using OpenSpace in 2019 but found additional value in virtually confirming work completion to release payments during restricted site access.
 Even once sites return to normal, HAP plans to continue using OpenSpace for benefits in efficiency and completeness of site documentation.

 Joeris General Contractors first adopted OpenSpace pre-pandemic to help avoid reworks in remodeling a 90,000 square feet elementary school.
-They quickly saw value in comparing site documentation with the BIM model to identify the unknowns involved when installing new systems in old buildings.
+The company quickly saw value in comparing site documentation with the BIM model to identify the unknowns involved when installing new systems in old buildings.
 After site access was restricted due to the pandemic, OpenSpace enabled continued collaboration across owners, architects, engineers, and builders through virtual walkthroughs.
-The project manager refers to OpenSpace as a “force multiplier” because it saves time on documentation and communication, and plans to continue using our technology on future projects.
+The Project Manager refers to OpenSpace as a “force multiplier” because it saves time on documentation and communication, and plans to continue using our technology on future projects.

 We’re always looking for new ways to harness the power of technology to help builders.
-Have an upcoming project that could benefit?
+Have an upcoming project that could benefit from OpenSpace?
 Reach out, we’d love to chat.